liuyanbioinfo/igv_web_app/README.md

-# IGV Viewer Web Application
+# BAM IGV Web Application
 This project provides a web-based interface for visualizing BAM files using IGV.js.
-Users can view genomic data in an interactive IGV browser, specifying loci of interest for visualization.
+Users can view bam data in an interactive IGV browser, specifying loci of interest for visualization.
 Input bam files should be accessible and valid in the app server.
 ![web_igv_viewer](app/static/img/web_igv_viewer.png)